KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 	:start-after: XR_DOCS_TAG_BEGIN_include_OpenXRDebugUtils
 	:end-before: XR_DOCS_TAG_END_include_OpenXRDebugUtils

 Now we will define the main class `OpenXRTutorial` of the application.
-It's just a stub for now, with an empty `Run()` method.
-Add the following to main.cpp:
+It's just a stub class for now, with an empty `Run()` method.
+Add the following to `main.cpp`:

 .. code-block:: cpp